EndPointCorp/end-point-blog/2021/08/kubernetes.md

 The web pod will take quite a while to properly start up because it's downloading a lot of dependencies.
 Remember that you can use `kubectl get pods -A` to see their current status.
 Take note of their names and you would also be able to see container specific logs.

-- Use `kubectl logs -f <vehicle-quotes-web-pod-name> await-db-ready` to see the logs from the `await-db-ready` init conainer.
+- Use `kubectl logs -f <vehicle-quotes-web-pod-name> await-db-ready` to see the logs from the `await-db-ready` init container.
-- Use `kubectl logs -f <vehicle-quotes-web-pod-name> build` to see the logs from the `build` init conainer.
+- Use `kubectl logs -f <vehicle-quotes-web-pod-name> build` to see the logs from the `build` init container.

 This deployment automatically starts the web app, so after the pods are in the "Running" status (or green in the dashboard!), we can just navigate to the app via a web browser.
 We've configured the deployment to only work over HTTPS (as given by the `ports` section in the `vehicle-quotes-web` container), so this is the only URL that's available to us: https://localhost:30001.
 We can navigate to it and see the familiar screen:

 ![SwaggerUI on prod](kubernetes/swagger-prod.png)

 At this point, we finally have fully working, distinct variants.
-However, we can take our configuration a few steps further by leveraging some aditional Kustomize features.
+However, we can take our configuration a few steps further by leveraging some additional Kustomize features.

 ## Using patches for small, precise changes